mahAnuj/AnujBlogs/replit.md

-# Anuj's Blog - A Modern Full-Stack Blog Platform
+# Anuj's Blog - Multi-Agent AI Blog Platform

 ## Overview

-This is Anuj's Blog - a modern full-stack blog platform focused on technical content covering AI/LLM, backend technologies, frontend frameworks, and hosting solutions.
-The application features a React frontend with TypeScript, Express.js backend, and Notion CMS integration for easy content management.
-The blog is designed to complement anujmahajan.dev with professional technical writing and insights.
+This is Anuj's Blog - an advanced multi-agent AI system that automatically fetches the latest AI news and generates comprehensive blog posts.
+The platform features automated news aggregation from multiple sources, AI-powered content generation with proper attribution, and intelligent diagram creation to enhance reader comprehension.
+The system includes manual controls for triggering content generation and reviewing AI-generated posts before publication.

 ## User Preferences